aaron1729/human-jukebox/README.md

 1. In the root folder, run `npm install`.

-1. In the root folder, create a new text file called `.env`, and populate it as follows.
+1. In the root folder, create a new file called `.env` containing the following lines.

         CLIENT_ID=[your client id]
         CLIENT_SECRET=[your client secret]